danrfletcher/Agile-Obsidian/Sample Team/Sample Team Members/John Doe.md

 	).map(id => taskMap.get(id));

 	function buildOKRSubtree(node, isOKRNode = false) {
-	    // Get all children of the current node const children = childrenMap.get(node._uniqueId) || [];
+	    // Get all children of the current node (unchanged) const children = childrenMap.get(node._uniqueId) || [];

-	    // Check if this node is an assigned OKR const isAssignedOKR = assignedOKRSet.has(node._uniqueId);
+	    // Check if this node is an assigned OKR (unchanged) const isAssignedOKR = assignedOKRSet.has(node._uniqueId);

-	    // If this is an assigned OKR, mark it for the recursive calls if (isAssignedOKR) {
+	    // If this is an assigned OKR, mark it for the recursive calls (unchanged) if (isAssignedOKR) {
 	        isOKRNode = true;
 	    }

-	    // Process children differently based on whether this is an OKR node if (isOKRNode) {
+	    // Process children differently based on whether this is an OKR node (unchanged) if (isOKRNode) {
-	        // For OKR nodes or their descendants, include ALL children let processedChildren = children.map(child =>
+	        // For OKR nodes or their descendants, include ALL children (unchanged) let processedChildren = children.map(child =>
 	            buildOKRSubtree(child, true)
 	        );

-	        // If this node is an assigned OKR, append linkedTasks (if any) if (isAssignedOKR) {
+	        // If this node is an assigned OKR, append linkedTrees (if any) – MODIFIED to use trees if (isAssignedOKR) {
-	            // Find the linkedOKR entry for this node const linkedEntry = linkedOKRs.find(entry => entry.sourceOKR._uniqueId === node._uniqueId);
+	            // Find the linkedOKR entry for this node (unchanged) const linkedEntry = linkedOKRs.find(entry => entry.sourceOKR._uniqueId === node._uniqueId);
-	            if (linkedEntry && linkedEntry.linkedTasks.length > 0) {
+	            if (linkedEntry && linkedEntry.linkedTrees?.length > 0) { // Changed from linkedTasks to linkedTrees
-	                // Add a blank separator task
-	                const blankTask = {
+	                // Add a blank separator task (unchanged) const blankTask = {
 	                    id: node.text + '-' + Date.now() + '-' + Math.random().toString(36).slice(2,7),
 	                    symbol: "-",